 - Red gel frosting or red jam or jelly

-- Sliced almonds or blanched whole almonds (one for each cookie, so approximately 60)
+- 60 whole blanched almonds or sliced almonds (one for each cookie,0)

 Using a hand held mixer, in a large bowl, cream together the butter and sugar.
 Beat in the egg, vanilla and almond extract.

 In another bowl, whisk together the flour, baking powder and salt.
 Slowly add to the butter mixture.

 Wrap the dough in plastic wrap and pat into a disk.
 Chill for at least 30 minutes.

 Line baking sheets with parchment.
 Preheat oven to 325 degrees.

 Scoop out dough and roll into 1-inch diameter balls.
 Then roll them into 3 inch long "fingers."
 Place the fingers on the baking sheets about 2 inches apart.